andmehta/SWQA_assignment_2/README.md

 This assignment is designed to demonstrate a students ability to develop in a "test first" manner.

 # How to run
-Just double click the `main.py` in the directory.
+Just double click the `main.exe` in the directory.
-Ensure that `retire.py` and `bmi.py` also exist in the directory along with `main.py`.

 # Code explanation
 ## main menu